ghines/budgeting/README.md

 ## Description

-This project is a simple personal budget management application built with Node.js and Express.
+This is currently a back-end for a simple personal budget management application built with Node.js and Express.
 It allows users to manage their budget by creating, updating, deleting, and transferring funds between different budget envelopes.
+This is a personal project that I want to continue working on to flesh out a full budget management app, some of the features to work on are:
+- Configurable database details
+- Web page user interface
+- Debt payoff analysis

 ## Features